EshaalakshmiDS/BatchFlow/README.md

 The backend is split into clear layers — routers handle HTTP only, services handle processing logic, `core/validators.py` is pure Python with no framework imports.
 The worker thread is completely isolated from the request lifecycle.

 ---
+### How a Job Flows Through the System

+  When a CSV is uploaded, the file is saved to disk and a Job row is created with status pending.
+The upload and start are intentionally two separate API calls — this gives the client control over when processing begins, and keeps the upload endpoint fast and simple.

+  When start is called, the router does a quick sanity check — is the job already running? are we at the concurrency limit? — then spawns a daemon thread and returns immediately.
+The HTTP response doesn't wait for processing to finish.

+  The worker thread opens its own database session (sessions aren't thread-safe), counts the total rows   for progress calculation, then streams through the CSV row by row.
+Every 100 rows it bulk-inserts the batch and commits — so progress is real and queryable mid-job, not just a number that jumps to 100% at the end.

+  On the frontend, a useJobPoller hook polls GET /jobs/{id} every 2 seconds and updates the progress bar.
+When the status hits completed, the hook stops polling and the results table loads.
+The progress bar animates smoothly using CSS transitions between poll ticks — so even with a 2-second interval it doesn't feel janky.

+  If a job fails mid-file, the error is stored on the job row and the worker exits cleanly.
+The user can retry — which clears the partial rows and reruns from scratch.

+---

 ## Project Structure